 Readiness Begins with Hope

-The Readiness Institute at Penn State, in collaboration with Global Moonshots in Education, collected thousands of hopes from students, educators, and members of the global community from December 2020 through February 2021.
-We’re now sending those messages to the moon to create a lasting reminder that the hopes of today can become the reality of tomorrow.
+The Hope Moonshot is a mission of the Readiness Institute and Global Moonshots in Education to foster hope in the future.
+Our goal is to collect messages of hope from students, educators, and members of the global community and then send those messages to the Moon to create a lasting reminder that the hopes of today can become the reality of tomorrow.

 If our hopes can make it to the moon, then our hopes can become true on Earth.

-Once your hope has been sent to the moon, every time you look into the night sky, you’ll be reminded of what it is that you’re hoping for and how your actions can contribute to the greater good of community and future readiness.
+We invite you to visit the Moonshot Museum — where the lunar spacecrafts are built — and write or draw your own messages of hope.
+Once your hope has been sent to the Moon, every time you look into the night sky, you’ll be reminded of what it is that you’re hoping for and how your actions can contribute to the greater good of community and future readiness.

 Our mission is to enable every person to reach their fullest potential.